Associate of Arts

 Overview of Associate of Arts

 The Associate in Arts degree will provide you with a Bible-centered, general course of study preparing you for further undergraduate education at public and private 4-year colleges and universities.
 The degree is designed to maximize the number of credits which would transfer to other schools, where students might complete programs not offered at Oak Hills.
+While Oak Hills has designed programs as transfer programs, whether credits are transferable is up to the receiving institution.

 Students in this program will have a strong foundation in biblical studies and interpretation.
 Another important characteristic of the program is that all general education courses (such as science, history, English, mathematics and philosophy) are taught from a distinctly Christian worldview, with the expectation that these courses will contribute to students’ growth in faith.